Roman Catholic Diocese of Spokane: 1913 to 1950

 The Diocese of Spokane was erected by Pope Pius X on December 17, 1913, its territory taken from the Diocese of Seattle.
-While the canonical decree was signed in December of 1913, the news was publicly broken by The Catholic Bulletin in the Diocese of Saint Paul on February 7, 1914.
+While the canonical decree was signed in December 1913, the news was publicly broken by The Catholic Bulletin in the Diocese of Saint Paul on February 7, 1914.

 The pope named Bishop Augustine Schinner from the Diocese of Superior as the first bishop of Spokane.
 Schinner retired in 1925.

 The second bishop of Spokane was Monsignor Charles White from the Diocese of Grand Rapids, named by Pope Pius XI in 1927.
 The Franciscan Sisters of Perpetual Adoration started the St. Anthony School in 1928.
 The same order opened Marycliff High School for Girls in Spokane in 1929.

 During his 28-year tenure, White built Sacred Heart School and convent, the Sisters of the Good Shepherd Home in Spokane, St. Charles Parish in Spokane, St. Joseph Parish in Trentwood, and St. John Vianney Parish in Spokane.
 In other areas of the diocese, White built the Grand Coulee Dam Parish in Grand Coulee and the nurses' home and school in Colfax.
 For Native Americans, he established St. Gertrude Parish in Monse and St. Jude in Usk.
 He also established the Confraternity of Christian Doctrine and the National Catholic Rural Life Conference in the diocese.

 In 1938, the Dominican Sisters of Washington opened St. Martin's Hospital in Tonasket.
 It is today the North Valley Hospital District.